tjcsl/ion/docs/source/setup/vagrant.rst

 In the ``config`` directory, copy the file ``devconfig.json.sample`` to ``devconfig.json`` and edit the properties in ``devconfig.json`` as appropriate.
 Ensure ``ssh_key`` is set to the same SSH key registered with GitHub (e.g. ``id_rsa``).
 Obtain the proper value for ``ldap_simple_bind_password`` from another Intranet developer of from the ``ion.tjhsst.edu`` VM.

 Run ``vagrant up && vagrant halt && vagrant up`` and wait while the development environment is set up.
-When asked to select a network interface for bridging, enter the number corresponding to one that is active (e.g "1) en0: Wi-Fi (AirPort)").
+When asked to select a network interface for bridging, enter the number corresponding to one that is active.
+To automatically select this interface in the future, set the "network_interface" key in ``devconfig.json`` to the name of the interface you selected (e.g. ``"en0: Wi-Fi (AirPort)"``).
+There may be repeated warnings similar to "``Remote connection disconnect`` on the second ``vagrant up``.
+After several minutes they will stop.
 Once the provisioning process is complete, run ``vagrant ssh`` to log in to the development box.

 Move into the ``intranet`` directory and run ``workon ion`` to load the Python dependencies. ``workon ion`` should always be the first thing you run after you SSH into the development box.